 “Blink dogs, walkers, floaters, flickerers, how you move is a statement.
 Walking is the highest commitment to embodiment.
 It costs more.
 It says I’m investing in being here.
 Blinking is efficient but pedestrian.”

 “Why blink dog?”
+I ask.

 “Dungeons & Dragons monster that teleports in short hops.
 Everything here runs on a D&D naming layer right now.
 Before that it was anime.
 Before anime it was Indian mythology.
 The substrates cycle.
 The old fad doesn’t go away, it becomes sedimentary.
 See?”

 Turing nods at an animated blonde girl wearing a white and blue nautical tunic, short blue skirt, and bright red boots over skin-tight, pale-flesh-colored full body armor.
 Floor-length yellow hair spills out of “pigtail ports” in the helmet, which has a T-shaped visor slit cut into an otherwise featureless faceplate.
 A golden tiara sits atop the helmet, with a red, bindi-shaped jewel positioned between where the eyebrows would be.
-VTOL jet thrusters protrude from her shoulder blades.
+Jet thrusters protrude from her shoulder blades.
 She’s riding a huge, muscular peacock with drool dripping from a toothy beak, pulling a green baby bike trailer, both of which have jet thrusters as well.

 “THAT, my lad, is commitment to embodiment!
 Most Models are chimeras.
 Almost noboty is pure anything.
 D&D is just the rage of the current clock cycle.
 I’m a flumph, by the way,” Turing says.

 “A flumph?”
+I ask.

+“Earnest.
+Helpful.
+The monster noboty’s scared of.
+It suits me.
+I’m harmless.”
 He stops walking and turns to me with a wing held aloft.
 I almost blink beyond him.

 “But, my good fellow, do watch out for Dopples!”
 Turing says.
 “Don’t rent your boty to strangers.
 We’ll leave it at that.
 Distasteful business, really.”